soulofmischief/mithril-media-query/README.md

 By default, `mithril-media-query` checks against `window.innerWidth`, but it can be passed a numerical `size` attribute to be tested instead in order to programmatically control rendering.

-You can optionally automatically redraw during window resize by enabling the `listener` attribute.
+You can optionally automatically redraw during window resize by enabling the `redraw` attribute.
 Redraws are throttled to once every 150ms.

 ## Notes